New York City Subway: Track safety and suicides

 A portion of subway-related deaths in New York consists of suicides committed by jumping in front of an oncoming train.
 Between 1990 and 2003, 343 subway-related suicides were registered out of a citywide total of 7,394 (4.6%) and subway-related suicides increased by 30%, despite a decline in overall suicide numbers.

 Due to increase in people hit by trains in 2013, in late 2013 and early 2014 the MTA started a test program, with four systems installed and strategies instituted to eliminate the number of people hit by trains.
 Closed-circuit television cameras, a web of laser beams stretched across the tracks, radio frequencies transmitted across the tracks, and thermal imaging cameras focused on the station's tracks were installed.
 The tests were successful enough that the 2015–2019 capital program included similar installations system-wide.

 The MTA also expressed interest in starting a pilot program to install platform edge doors.
 Several planned stations in the New York City Subway may possibly feature platform screen doors, including at future stations such as those part of the Second Avenue Subway.
 In October 2017, it was announced that as part of a pilot program, the Third Avenue station would be refitted with platform screen doors during the 14th Street Tunnel shutdown in 2019–2020.
 The $30 million for the platform edge door pilot program was diverted to another project in 2018.
-Following a series of incidents, MTA announced another PSD pilot program at three stations in February 2022: the platform at Times Square; the platform at Sutphin Boulevard–Archer Avenue–JFK Airport; and the Third Avenue station.
+Following a series of incidents, MTA announced another PSD pilot program at three stations in February 2022: the platform at Times Square, the platform at Sutphin Boulevard–Archer Avenue–JFK Airport, and the Third Avenue station.
 Numerous challenges come with platform doors.
 Some subway lines operate multiple subway car models, and their doors do not align.
-Many platforms are not strong enough to hold the additional weight of a platform barrier, thus requiring extensive renovations if they were to be installed.
+Many platforms are not strong enough to hold the additional weight of platform barriers, thus requiring major renovations if they were to be installed.

+Stopgap measures adopted to mitigate the problem have included metal barriers that have been installed in 158 stations as of June 2026.